mjdamgaard/UP-Web-Project/README.md

 accessing any unsafe features of JavaScript.
 This true both when the code is executed client-side and when it is executed server-side.

-Other users can therefore safely try out new app prototypes of yours without having to worry about their browser getting hacked.
+Other users can therefore safely try out your new app prototypes, without having to worry about their browser getting hacked.
 And you can safely try out theirs as well.

 Different apps are also assigned different parts of the database, isolated from each other.
-And apps can only upload and download data between each other when the creators have allowed it.
+And apps can only upload and download data between each other when the creators allow it.